carlos-gg/carlos-gg.github.io/_research/1_talks.md

 <script async class="speakerdeck-embed" data-id="c6c801d3a653414c864c4faf86a903d4" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ## Data Science in astronomical image processing: looking for exoplanets using machine learning
 > Talk presented at the [Data science in the Alps workshop](https://data-institute.univ-grenoble-alpes.fr/news-and-events/feedback-of-the-workshop-data-science-in-the-alps--743560.htm?RH=10277933037836520).
 The program of this meeting was composed of a mixture of talks about methodological research and about various scientific applications of data science.
-The slides can be found [here](https://speakerdeck.com/carlosgog/data-science-in-astro-image-processing-looking-for-exoplanets-using-machine-learning).
+The slides can be found [here](https://speakerdeck.com/carlosgog/data-science-in-astro-image-processing-looking-for-exoplanets-using-machine-learning) and the video recording [here](https://www.youtube.com/watch?v=YPkeSnVwg9k).

-{% include video id="YPkeSnVwg9k" provider="youtube" %}

 ## Academic Data Science: conducting research at the interface of different disciplines
 > Data Club @ UGA first seminar.
 I presented my work on image analysis and machine learning for astronomy, and the study of extra-solar planets via direct imaging.
 Then, I discussed the many challenges that we face as academic data scientists working at the interface of several disciplines.
 Finally, I concluded by listing some of the exciting opportunities that data science opens for us, young researchers, and our future (perhaps academic) careers.